All classes listed below are held at LiveWell Camas • 417 NE Birch St. Camas, WA

 Private lessons for individuals and classes for business/organizations, either in person or via skype, are available upon request.

-Emphasis is placed on the particular series or order of asanas and flowing them together (generally more swiftly than hatha) in connection with the breath.
-Once correct alignment, adequate strength, and familiarity with the asanas has been achieved, vinyasa offers a wonderful companion practice to hatha.
+“Flow.”
+In Vinyasa, the meditation is movement.
+Vinyasa uses Hatha Yoga Āsanas by putting them into sequences that flow together swiftly, in connection with the breath.
+Once correct alignment, adequate strength, and familiarity with the asanas has been achieved, vinyasa offers a wonderful companion practice to hatha-style asana pace.
 Practitioners seek stillness of mind within/amidst the flow, and moving more swiftly can support healthy blood circulation to all parts of the body and lubricate the joints well.

 Restorative Yoga takes a collection of mostly floor-based, Hatha Yoga Āsanas, and aims to support the entire body into passive expansion and deep relaxation with the use of bolsters, blankets, blocks, chairs, and more.

 This class will teach foundational Hatha Yoga Āsanas (poses) with attention to healthy alignment and the use of practice tools such as yoga blocks, bolsters and/or blankets.
 We will be taking time between poses to ask questions and practice mindfulness.
 You will also learn the Sanskrit names of each asana, practice Pranayama (yogic breathing), and there will be some introduction to the core concepts of Yoga Philosophy.
 This class is paced in a way that is perfect for a total beginner, someone returning to the practice after time away, or anyone wanting to refresh their foundational knowledge of yoga.
 It is a suggested pre-requisite for Hatha, and any style of yoga classes.